The “lowest price” game is a bad business strategy. Unfortunately, it is a common one.

 - Talk to that cleaning company about their time and task schedule.
 Are they allowing enough hours to do the job you are expecting?
 The cleaning business is not rocket science.
 It is based on time required for scope of work requested.
 In fact, the ISSA (association for the Worldwide Cleaning Industry), provides a guideline for cleaning times which credible cleaning companies use when allocating labour hours to cleaning tasks.

-- Inquire as to what this company’s employee compensation position is.
+- Inquire as to what the cleaning company’s employee compensation position is.
 Do they pay a fair or better wage to their cleaners?
 How long have their employees been with them?
 If a company can do a job for much less, then something is being compromised.
 That something is usually employee wages.
 It’s the client who will then pay when these undervalued cleaners leave to find better opportunities or do a poor job because they are not respected for their work.

 - Ask about the size of cleaning crews and flexibility of personnel.
 A mom-and-pop cleaning operation may be able to do the job for less, but the client suffers by only having two cleaners available.
 What happens when one of the cleaners is sick?
 Or they are always late and in a rush because they have to get to the next job?
 We recently got a call from a client who wanted us to take over the cleaning from a mom-and-pop operation because the two people doing the work could no longer keep up with what this growing company needed.